Computational Design of Alloy Nanostructures for Optical Sensing of Hydrogen: Results and Discussion

-In general, sensitivity is defined as the ratio between an output signal and the underlying property of interest, \textit{i.e.} in the present case, the H content in the nanodisk, which can be readily related to the \ce{H2} partial pressure in the surrounding atmosphere.
+In general, sensitivity is defined as the ratio between the output signal and the underlying external stimulus.
 In \emph{optical} sensing it is common to follow the variation of one or more characteristic descriptors of the optical spectrum as measures of the output signal, which in the present case of plasmonic sensing are related to the behavior of the plasmon peak, \textit{e.g.}, its amplitude, width or position, or the surrounding spectral region.
-In the following, we study three specific sensitivity measures based on the shift in peak position (\textit{peak shift}), wavelength at a fixed extinction amplitude onset (\textit{onset shift}), and extinction at a certain wavelength (\textit{extinction shift}), respectively (\autoref{fig:sensitivity-principles}), to determine the limits of sensitivity optimization through engineering of composition and/or geometry.
+In the specific case of hydrogen sensing the external stimulus is the presence of \ce{H2} in the surrounding environment as expressed by its partial pressure $p_{\mathrm{H}_2}$.
+More formally the sensitivity of such a sensor, using here the position of the plasmon peak $\lambda_\text{max}$ for illustration, can be written as